Leon Simon

 Leon Melvyn Simon FAA, born in 1945, is a Leroy P. Steele Prize and Bôcher Prize-winning mathematician, known for deep contributions to the fields of geometric analysis, geometric measure theory, and partial differential equations.
 He is currently Professor Emeritus in the Mathematics Department at Stanford University.

 Biography

 Academic career

 Leon Simon, born 6 July 1945, received his BSc from the University of Adelaide in 1967, and his PhD in 1971 from the same institution, under the direction of James H. Michael.
 His doctoral thesis was titled Interior Gradient Bounds for Non-Uniformly Elliptic Equations.
 He was employed from 1968 to 1971 as a Tutor in Mathematics by the university.

 Simon has since held a variety of academic positions.
 He worked first at Flinders University as a lecturer, then at Australian National University as a professor, at the University of Melbourne, the University of Minnesota, at ETH Zurich, and at Stanford.
 He first came to Stanford in 1973 as Visiting Assistant Professor and was awarded a full professorship in 1986.

 Simon has more than 100 'mathematical descendants', according to the Mathematics Genealogy Project.
-Among his doctoral students there is Richard Schoen, a former winner of the Bôcher Memorial Prize.
+Among his doctoral students there are Richard Schoen, Neshan Wickramasekera and Tatiana Toro.